Xilinx/Vitis-AI-Tutorials/Design_Tutorials/01-caffe_cats_vs_dogs/README.md

 #  5 How To Get The Dogs vs. Cats Dataset

 The dataset cannot be hosted in this repository because of its large size.
 To obtain the dataset, you need to register on the [Kaggle website](https://www.kaggle.com), setting up a username and password.
 The registration procedure involves receiving confirmation codes by email and smartphone.
-When you are registered, you can download the [dogs-vs-cats.zip](https://www.kaggle.com/biaiscience/dogs-vs-cats/download) archive and put it at the same level of ``input`` and ``caffe`` sub-folders.
+When you are registered, you can download the [dogs-vs-cats.zip](https://www.kaggle.com/biaiscience/dogs-vs-cats/download) archive.
+Unzip it where you like and then move the subfolder ``train`` inside the folder ``input``.

 Note that you do not need to use the original ``test`` archive, because it does not have labeled images and is therefore not useful for this tutorial.